emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

 #slide[
   #text(size: 18pt)[
     #let body = [
-      - Okay, es gibt also JPanel mit der Methode paintComponent().
+      - Okay, so there is JPanel with the paintComponent() method.
-      - Es wird gezeichnet, was in paintComponent() steht.
+      - What is drawn is what is in paintComponent().
-      - Aber wie kann man Zeichenbefehle zu dieser Methode hinzufügen?!
+      - But how can you add drawing commands to this method?!

-      - Lösung:
+      - Solution:
-        - Leiten Sie von JPanel ab und überlagern Sie paintComponent().
+        - Derive from JPanel and override paintComponent().
-        - Hierdurch: Panel-Klasse mit frei definierbarer Zeichenmethode
+        - This results in: Panel class with freely definable drawing method

       ```java
       	class MyPaintPanel extends JPanel {